kevinsogo/compgen/docs/preparation.md

 kg init problem_title
 ```

 This will create a folder named `problem_title`.
 We will write everything related to this problem inside that folder.
-It will be prepopulated with templates.
+It will be prepopulated with templates/samples.